-March 5, 2006: James Blake continues his rise with Las Vegas title
+March 5, 2006: The day James Blake finally beat Lleyton Hewitt and won Las Vegas

 Each day, Tennis Majors takes you back in time to an important moment in tennis history.
-On March 5, 2006, James Blake beat Lleyton Hewitt for the Las Vegas title to continue his rise up the rankings.
+On this day, March 5, 2006, James Blake beat Lleyton Hewitt for the first time to win Las Vegas

-On this day, March 5, 2006, James Blake — who had lost his first six encounters with Lleyton Hewitt — defeated the Australian for the first time in the Las Vegas final (7-5, 2-6, 6-3).
+On this day, March 5, 2006, James Blake — who had lost his first six encounters with Lleyton Hewitt — defeated the Australian for the first time in the Tennis Channel Open final in Las Vegas (7-5, 2-6, 6-3).
 Thanks to that win, the American — who had already won a tournament earlier in 2006 (Sydney) — reached a career-high ranking at No 14 in the world.
 A few weeks later he would finish runner-up to Roger Federer at the Indian Wells Masters, a result that would help him break into the top 10.

 In 2003, the American established himself as a solid top 30 player but then endured a difficult year in 2004.
 He suffered a fractured vertebra in Rome, his father passed away in July, and he developed shingles, which temporarily paralysed half his face and blurred his vision.
 As a consequence, his ranking dropped as low as world No 210 in April 2005.
 A few months later, entering the US Open draw thanks to a wild card, Blake reached the quarter-finals (defeated by Andre Agassi 3-6, 3-6, 6-3, 6-3, 7-6 in an epic five-set contest).
 In October he claimed his third title in Stockholm, defeating Srichaphan 6-1, 7-6 in the final.
 At the start of 2006, he added a fourth title to his list of achievements after beating Igor Andreev 6-3, 2-6, 7-6 in the Sydney final.
 Thanks to these results, he was world No 21 heading into Las Vegas.